 Sources: Chandelier | Sconces (similar) | Rug (8 x 10)| Bird Art Print Pair | Coffee Table | Black Carved Tray | Wooden Beads | Coffee Table Seagrass Planter (similar)| Cane Arm Chair | Lumbar Pillow | Faux Olive Tree | Olive Tree Pot (large) | Loveseat | Green Belgian Flax Linen Pillow Covers | Curtain Rod | Curtain Rings | Curtains — Linen Weave Vanilla Bean (enter code KELLEY for an extra 5% off lowest sale price) | Black End Table | Black End Table | Ivory Ceramic Lamp | Candle Snuffer (Part of 3-pc Accessory Set) | Black Matte Capri Blue Volcano Candle | Plant Basket (similar) | Large Cement Vase | Smaller Cement Vase

 The Winner: Without literally comparing the two, it’s such a close call, but in having both, the I slightly prefer the look of the West Elm curtain rod.

 It’s no surprise that the Amazon rod ships quickly and for free via Prime — perfect if your on especially tight time crunch (or don’t have patience to wait).
 The West Elm rod is a mixed bag.
 Some Williams Sonoma family retailer items have showed up fairly quickly (within the week) but the norm for them over the past year is exceptionally long lead times.
 Depending on the rod length, delivery is currently showing anywhere from late May to late August.
-However, when I ordered a few months ago, the Amazon rod size I needed didn’t even display as an option.
+However, when I ordered a few months ago, the Amazon extra long curtain rod size I needed didn’t even display as an option.
 But, since then, they have fully restocked.

 The Winner: the Amazon curtain rod (by a long shot!)